 Medicaid Updates Allow States to Recognize Increased Costs for PPE.
 One June 30, the Centers for Medicare & Medicaid Services (CMS) released an update to its COVID-19 Frequently Asked Questions (FAQs) for State Medicaid and Children’s Health Insurance Program (CHIP) Agencies.
 The update can be viewed here.

 Of particular interest in the updates, states may increase Medicaid and CHIP service payment rates to recognize increases in costs associated with personal protective equipment (PPE).
 States have the option of increasing service rates to incorporate PPE costs or paying an add-on to a service rate for PPE costs.
 However, Medicaid regulations prohibit providers from charging beneficiaries for the cost of PPE and require providers to accept as payment in full the amount paid by the agency plus any deductible, coinsurance or copayment required by the plan to be paid by the individual.

 The new FAQs have been integrated into the previously released COVID-19 FAQ document, found here.

-New COVID-19 FAQ from Medicaid.
+COVID-19 FAQ from Medicaid.
 Items of particular interest in the updated Medicaid COVID-19 document include teledentistry (page 30), a greatly expanded section on financing flexibilities, including advance and retainer payments (page 40) and information on payment rates and methodologies (starting on page 42).
 Learn more here.

 If you prefer to view a document that has only the new items, rather than the full document, click here.

-New Testing Codes.
+COVID-19 Testing Codes.
 On April 14, 2020, the ADA Code Maintenance Committee, including AAPD representative Dr. James Nickman, unanimously voted to approve the following new CDT 2021 codes for COVID-19 testing by a dental provider.